INFO-ESIPE/note-taking/ESIPE/Semestre 5 (Pavie)/Web And Multimedia Technologies/06 - Videos/06 - Videos.md

 ****
 ## Compression

-Nearly every digitisation implies compression :
+Nearly every digitisation implies compression:
 	*E.g., 640x480 video, 25 fps, RGB colour (i.e., 24 bits)
 	1 second = 640 • 480 • 3 • 25 = 23,040,000 bytes = 22 MB
 	1 minute = 22 • 60 = 1,320 MB = 1.3 GB
 	1 hour = 1.3 • 60 = 78 GB*

-There are two kinds of video compression :
+There are two kinds of video compression:
 - **Intra-frame :** An algorithm is applied on each frame independently of the others (like you would compress a static image)
 - **Inter-frame :** Acknowledging the content of the surrounding frames (in general, the one immediately before and after), and compress them by analysing the differences between the frames
 	*Only the pixels that changes are coded*